lerina/lerina.github.io/html/lrn/code/secure_coding/fastpaced_rust01.md

 # The Rust programming language Level 01: Building a solid foundation

+- Rust is a multi-paradigm system programming language.
+You can write it in a functional way.
+You can write in in an object-oriented way.
+It is neither functional nor OOP. its a bit of both worlds.

+- Systems programming is used for system software.
+System software provides a platform for other software.
+Rust is a language used for systems programming.
+It provides high performance and easy access to the underlying hardware.

+- Rust is a modern language that focuses on safety.
+Regular usage of Rust is in Safe rust mode by default.
+In this mode you will *never* have to worry about type-safety or memory safety.
+You will never endure a dangling pointer, a use-after-free, or any other kind of *Undefined* Behavior. [source Rustonomicon](./)

+- Rust makes concurrency safe.

+REM: Links to the b ook and rustdoc book

+rustc is Rust's Compiler.

+Cargo is Rust's build system and package manager that handles metadata and invokes rustc for you.

+Modern projects depend on external packages and libraries.
+A package manager handles those packages and the dependencies they may rely upon.

+## First program

+1. Create a new project
+> cargo new hello_world

+2. edit code (hello world is generated for you :-) )
+> cd hello_world
+> vim src/main.rs

+3. Compile
+> cargo build

+4. Run
+> cargo run

 Replace with 20min for each header. add worked examples and  exercise

 1. add headers